-Summer 2009, the "barbarian" period of my life, financially broke while fighting for my life from a deadly illness; my stress level was high, yet determined to overcome all fears by adopting a positive attitude to my surroundings.
-I began to frequent art exhibitions, museums, meeting all types of artists.
-Art life in Miami was booming with plenty to see and do like the wynwood art district and the international known Art Basel; the place where I spend many hours hanging around was at the Windisch-Hunt Fine Art gallery in Coconut Grove, were local artist met to mingle, exhibit art, attend workshops, and more; Fred Hunt, 1928-2014 a well known images, scenery and mural artist tough me techniques on colors, besides enjoyed watching him paint his beautiful landscape art works with a very peaceful wisdom.
-I felt being reborn.
-Excitement is the best way to describe my first trip to the art supply store.
-After all these years, finally I got my very first easel along with a 30"x30" canvas, and few tubes of the least expensive acrylic paints, it was all i could afford; cut off a square piece of wood from an old wood and made my first paint palette.
+Summer 2009, the "barbarian" period of my life, financially broke while fighting for my life due an unexpected deadly illness; stress levels were skyrocketing, yet determined to overcome all fears by adopting a positive attitude to my surroundings.
+I began to frequent art exhibitions, museums, connecting with artists, made new friends in the art community.
+The timing was right, art life in Miami was starting to boom, plenty to see and do like the wynwood art district and the international known Art Basel; the place where I spend many hours hanging around was at the Windisch-Hunt Fine Art gallery in Coconut Grove, were local artist met to mingle, exhibit art, attend workshops; Fred Hunt, 1928-2014 a well known images, scenery and mural artist tough me techniques on colors, besides enjoyed watching him paint his beautiful landscape art works with a very peaceful wisdom.
+I felt being reborn again, a new life of happiness and excitement.
+It lead to owning my very first easel along with a 30"x30" canvas, and few tubes of the cheapest acrylic paints, and brushes; I cut out a piece of old wood which became my palette mix board, and cut out some old t-shirts to use as rags, the picture above was created from one of the cleaning rags.
 The 30"x30" canvas housed two of my paintings, "Peacock Park Poinciana" and "Madonna and Child" painted over with the existing art work title "Afternoon in the Gifford Lane Art Stroll".

-LMNT, Celebrity Art Series "Madonna and Child", 2012 - Wynwood Art District, Miami, FL.
+2012 - LMNT, Celebrity Art Series "Madonna and Child", Art Basel Wynwood Art District, Miami, FL.

 Gifford Lane Art Stroll, Coconut Grove, FL.
 2014